Rayane1997/stage/readme.md

 Example
 ----------------

-Including an example of how to use the ssh-keygen ans ssh :
+ example of how to use the ssh-keygen ans ssh :

     - ssh-keygen -t rsa
     - ssh-copy-id root@ip_hosts

-Including an example of the hosts file :
+ example of hosts file :

     [registry]
     registry_ip or common_name
     [docker]
     dockerVM_ip or common_name

+ example of command to run the script :

+    - ansible-playbook docker.yml